Parents Need to Remind Kids to Take a Digital Break

 Another DO is to set boundaries.
 Let’s say you allow your child four hours of screen time a day.
 Make it is up to them to split that time between phone use, computer use, video games, TV, etc. This gives them some freedom and responsibility when it comes to using technology.
 It also teaches them to be picky about what they use.

-You can also set boundaries for your children as to when technology is off limits.
+You can also set boundaries for your children as to when technology is off-limits.
 For example, maybe no phones are allowed during meal times, or two hours a day are set aside for outdoor activities where technology is not permitted.
-Also consider reducing the amount of screen time they get before bed.
+Also, consider reducing the amount of screen time they get before bed.
 Because blue light emitted from the screen can interrupt circadian rhythm cycles, it’s important to limit screen time for a good night’s rest.

 Be the Example: Take a Digital Break

 One last DO is to set a good example for your children.
 Don’t just tell them what to do, show them.
 By exercising your own self-control over technology use, you’ll be leading the way for your kids and improving your own eye health.
-Use time off from school to cultivate non-screen related hobbies with your kids.
+Use time off from school to cultivate non-screen-related hobbies with your kids.

 Screens aren’t the bad guys here.
 Our unwillingness to let go of them is.
-By re-evaluating your own personal technology use and your families, you’re on your way to having healthier and happier eyes as well as quality of life.
+By re-evaluating your own personal technology use and your family, you’re on your way to having healthier and happier eyes as well as quality of life.
 Don’t be stuck in front of a computer all day.
 Get up for a walk, or pick up your favorite book.

 Our Rebuild Your Vision Ocu-Plus Formula Contains All 17 Vitamins, Minerals, and Herbal Supplements to Improve Your Eye Health!